pauliimmonen/socket-play/README.md

 # Simple Network Game

 This project is a simple multiplayer game implemented using WebSocket for real-time communication between a C++ server and web-based clients.
+Working on to make it a game of Brass birgminghamn

 ## Prerequisites